Purdue-CS193/homework-0-rkodiyalam636/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Raghav Kodiyalam's First CS193 HW

+- I like working with Terminal
+- I like the speed at which the class moves
+- I like how the class deosn't cause too much stress